Last Updated: 1/10/24 | January 10th, 2024

-It has something for everyone — including lots of budget-friendly activities for travelers looking to stretch their pocketbook.
-I lived in the city for years and still return often.
+It has something for everyone — including lots of budget-friendly activities for travelers looking to stretch their pocketbooks.
 Whether you’re looking for history, nightlife, food, or art, this city won’t disappoint.

 1. Statue of Liberty/Ellis Island

-At 151 feet tall, the Statue of Liberty is spectacular to see up close.
-But the real highlight of this duo is Ellis Island.
-Here you’ll learn about the immigrant experience and get a sense of the people who helped build the city.
+Here, you can learn about the immigrant experience and get a sense of the people who helped build NYC (you’ll even find my family’s name inscribed on the wall).
 There’s such a great sense of history there that you can’t help but be impressed.

 2. Central Park